jibbius/jackbarker-com-au/_posts/2017-05-16-raspberry-pi-photo-booth-3.markdown

 ## Tools and Materials
 ### Parts we need from step 2
-We need both of the following parts (discussed previously) on hand, because we'll have to cut holes in the cabinet for each:
+We need all of the following parts (discussed previously) on hand, because we'll have to cut holes in the cabinet for each:
 - LED screen,
 - Arcade button,
 - The PiCamera.